 Bitcoin and cryptocurrency have become more mainstream and widely accepted as an investment and means of payment.
-In February 2021, Tesla announced that it purchased $1.5 billion worth of bitcoin, and accepts bitcoin payments for its products.
 PayPal now offers cryptocurrency and Mastercard plans to bring crypto into its payment network.
-Bitcoin’s average annual return over 13 years is more than 180%.

 Despite the growing popularity, there are few consumer protections and regulations for cryptocurrency.
 Generally speaking, the Commodities Futures Exchange Commission (CFTC) regulates the trading of cryptocurrency futures and spot markets, while the Securities and Exchange Commission (SEC) regulates cryptocurrency investments, including initial coin offerings (ICOs).
 We'll take a look at the issues involved in cryptocurrency laws, and what's in the wings for regulation.